Chomps: A Case Study on Leveraging Certifications to Drive Brand Growth

 KEYWORDS

-Creating a low-carb and healthy snack option was one of the motivations that led co-founder Pete Maldonado to originally start the company.
+Creating a low-carb and healthy snack option was one of the motivations that led co-founder Pete Maldonado to start the company.
 As a personal trainer, he would design specific diet plans and grocery shopping lists for his clients.
 However, with time he found that many of his clients simply wouldn’t follow the plans, partly because of the lack of options for healthy snack alternatives that could keep them satisfied throughout the day.

 His work as a personal trainer helped Maldonado learn a lot about the importance of healthy foods sourced from non-GMO ingredients.
-He says that “I learned a ton about nutrition and the big difference in micronutrients between organic and non-GMO foods and the unnecessary chemicals that could be avoided by eating this way.”
-This knowledge led him to start Chomps in an attempt to create the healthiest meat snacks from the cleanest available ingredients and using the best methods of processing.
+He says “I learned a ton about nutrition and the big difference in micronutrients between organic and non-GMO foods and the unnecessary chemicals that could be avoided by eating this way.”
+This knowledge led him to start Chomps in an attempt to create the healthiest meat snacks from the cleanest available ingredients and use the best methods of processing.

 “In order to get non-GMO Project Verified,” Pete says, “our products and every ingredient we use was fully audited.
 It took a long time to get through the process, but we’re proud to be one of the first in the category to achieve it.”
 [5]

 Several years after having founded Chomps, Maldonado was still the company’s only full-time employee.
 Despite the fact that they still sold over $10 million dollars’ worth of meat snacks that year, the real growth began when Maldonado and Ali began to put together a team to help the company continue to expand.
-Currently, Chomps employees 18 employees, which is about half of where Maldonado thinks they should be in terms of total staff.
+Currently, Chomps has 18 employees, which is about half of where Maldonado thinks they should be in terms of total staff.
 Despite being technically understaffed, the workforce management strategy employed by Chomps has allowed for an impressive operating efficiency that maximized production output.

 “We have a very small team and we like to say that we do a lot with a little,” Maldonado tells the Paleo Foundation.
 “Even today we only have 18 full-time employees, though we´re just about to add the 19th.
 A general rule of thumb in the business world is to have one employee for every million dollars in revenue, and we have less than half than where we should be in terms of that statistic.
 Because we are understaffed in terms of revenue, we need every person on our team to be top performers.”